voidref/orangered/README.md

 # Features

-This application is deliverately as featureless as possible, if you are looking for a commercially supported expierence, you may look at Peter Kamb's excellent Orangered notifier for Reddit: https://itunes.apple.com/us/app/orangered-notifier-for-reddit/id468366517?mt=12
+This application is deliberately as featureless as possible, if you are looking for a commercially supported expierence, you may look at Peter Kamb's excellent Orangered notifier for Reddit: https://itunes.apple.com/us/app/orangered-notifier-for-reddit/id468366517?mt=12